sreeramRJ/airline_booking_prediction_classification/README_4.md

-# travel audience Data Science Challenge
+# Data Science Challenge

 ## Goal

-One of the main problems we face at travel audience is identifying users that will eventually book a trip to an advertised destination.
+One of the main problems we face at travel is identifying users that will eventually book a trip to an advertised destination.
 In this challenge, you are tasked to build a classifier to predict the conversion likelihood of a user based on previous search events, with emphasis on the feature engineering and evaluation part.

 ## Data